Barrick gives green light to IPO of North American mines - Miningmx

 “Barrick will continue to own and drive value in the company’s other world-class gold and copper assets,” the company said.

-Mark Hill, Barrick’s newly appointed president and CEO following the resignation of Mark Bristow in September, said in December the group’s mines in Nevada and the Dominican Republic were “among the best in the world” and that Fourmile was “one of this century’s most significant gold discoveries”.
+Mark Hill, who has been confirmed as Barrick’s appointed president and CEO following the resignation of Mark Bristow in September, said in December the group’s mines in Nevada and the Dominican Republic were “among the best in the world” and that Fourmile was “one of this century’s most significant gold discoveries”.

 In an all-action report, Barrick also announced an upgrade to its dividend policy.
 It said with its fourth quarter results on Thursday that it would target a total payout of 50% of attributable free cash flow, including 40% increase in quarterly base dividend to $0.175 per share, plus performance year end top-up.